The Bars of the Cage Were Always Invisible (On Reincarnation, Death, Spiritual Growth)

 But notice what the narrative of growth requires: time, continuation, and a future in which the improved self will finally arrive.
 Growth is always deferred.
 You are never complete.
 There is always another layer to peel back, another lesson to integrate, another lifetime to process.
 The machinery of spiritual growth is, structurally, identical to the machinery of consumer debt: you are always one more payment away from being free.

 This is not an argument for passivity.
 It is an argument for honesty about what awareness actually is.
 Awareness is not accumulated.
 It does not compound like interest.
 You do not become more aware by having more experiences, any more than you become more conscious by reading more books about consciousness.
 The person drowning in experiences is often the last to notice the water.
+This underscores the misleading notion that reincarnation is a means of spiritual evolution and growth — more lives do not necessarily lead to greater awareness and understanding.

 True awareness — the kind that all genuine mystical traditions point toward, even if their institutions contradict it — is not a destination.
 It is a recognition.
 It is the moment when the looking stops and the seeing simply is.
 And this moment is available in the first year of life or the last.
 It has no loyalty to duration.